Capital One Venture X Rewards Credit Card review

 The card’s perks alone should easily cover the annual fee and its best-in-class rewards rate on general purchases means it should offer solid ongoing value, even if your travel spending dips.
 However, if you aren’t sure you’ll spend hundreds of dollars on travel each year or if you want the option to redeem for cash back without sacrificing rewards value, a lower-cost, general rewards card may be a better fit.

-For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
+For Capital One products listed on this page, some of the benefits may be provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.

-Upon enrollment, accessible through the Capital One website or mobile app, eligible cardholders will remain at upgraded status level through December 31, 2024.
+*Upon enrollment, accessible through the Capital One website or mobile app, eligible cardholders will remain at that status level through the duration of the offer.
 Please note, enrolling through the normal Hertz Gold Plus Rewards enrollment process (e.g. at Hertz.com) will not automatically detect a cardholder as being eligible for the program and cardholders will not be automatically upgraded to the applicable status tier.
 Additional terms apply.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.